jnozzi/cocoadev.com/SiteContent/General/JoelSmith.markdown

 Thanks to layoffs at my company, I inherited our Mac client, so now I get to learn Cocoa!
 I come mainly from a Linux background and so far I really like OS X as a platform.
-Now if I could just get used to [[ObjC]].
+Now if I could just get used to General/ObjC.